rndmcnlly/brace/README.md

 Once running, you can access that chat interface at [http://localhost:3000](http://localhost:3000).

 Unfortunately, there are some remaining manual setup steps:
-- In OWUI, find Workspace > Models > Import Models.
-- Upload [character-models.json](character-models.json) to create the Brace character.
-- On that same page, hide all of the OpenAI models.
+- In OWUI, find Workspace > Models, hide all of the OpenAI models.
 (Shift-click to hide multiple models at once.)

-If you are experimentally making changes to pipelines or knowledge data, it is enough to run `docker compose restart pipelines`.
-This will allow the chat interface to stay running.
+- Maybe edit the value of `ENABLE_SIGNUP` in `docker-compose.yml` to `true` (temporarily) to allow yourself to create an admin account.

 The OAuth stuff is setup to allow authentication with `@ucsc.edu` accounts when the server is running on `localhost:3000`.
 Contact `amsmith@ucsc.edu` if this needs to change.

-## Public Access

-*TODO: Write something about how to configure nginx for https access to the chat interface.*

 # TODO
 - figure out how to make filters active/enabled by default